ziyadm/test-bot-repo/README.md

 ## TODOs

+* TODO: figure out if we can limit commands to specific roles/channels
+* TODO: turn off all messages
+* TODO: make one channel for general chat
 * TODO ziyadm: reviewing flow
 * claiming a review flow
 	** go to thread for the review notification